notcancername/Osmium/README.md

 5. Open a 1.9.4 minecraft.jar from Mojang, and copy the assets folder into that directory. (ie INSTALLDIR/assets/minecraft/etc)
 6. Run it!

-Linux: Requires GCC, depenendcies for linux listed above.
+Linux: Requires GCC, depenencies for linux listed above.

 1. Go into (project root)/Osmium/Osmium/DebugLinux
 2. Run 'make all'
 3. Create an empty directory somewhere, this will be your installation directory.